-HD is caused by a mutation in the huntingtin gene, which is thought to produce a mutant neurotoxic protein that promotes the degeneration of neurons.
+HD is caused by a genetic mutation, specifically, by expansion of the number of cytosine-adenine-guanine, or CAG, nucleotide sequences within the DNA of the huntingtin gene, which leads to production of a mutant huntingtin protein that is thought to be neurotoxic and promote the degeneration of neurons.
+Above a threshold of 35 CAG repeats, the age of disease onset is inversely correlated with the number of CAG repeats.
 The classical complement cascade is activated in HD patients and is associated with progressive synapse loss.
 We hypothesize that C1q plays an important role in the degenerative process by tagging weakened synapses and triggering a neuroinflammatory response that leads to aberrant synapse loss and progressive neuronal destruction.
-As shown below, we observed that increased complement activation was associated with disease progression (as measured by C4a levels in CSF).
+As shown below, we observed that increased complement activation in HD patients (as measured by the complement activation marker C4a in CSF) was associated with disease progression.